 “Shots.
 We need shots.”

-My gaze flitted between my two best friends, “And why exactly do we need shots?”
+My gaze flitted between my two best friends.
+“And why exactly do we need shots?”

 “How else are you going to work up the nerve to pick up a guy tonight?”
 Lacy flicked her blonde hair over her shoulder and gave me a look that said ‘well, duh.’
 Next to her, Briana nodded furiously, clearly agreeing.

-As if sensing where my mind had gone, Lacy reached over and squeezed my hand.
+Sensing exactly where my mind had gone, Lacy reached over and squeezed my hand.
 “Come on, Rae, it’s been months.”

 Nine months to be exact.
-But, who’s counting?
+But who was counting?
 A half-smile that I knew looked as forced as it felt tugged at my lips.
-“I—”
+“I know, it’s just—”

 Chewing on the inside of my cheek to keep my smile from spreading, I tried to keep my face straight when I asked, “And I need a man to do that?”

 My friend’s brows drew together, and she looked a bit annoyed.
 “No, silly.
 You need a man to give you a few toe-curling orgasms until you say: Rob who?”

 “Of course,” I nodded slowly, “and this obsession you guys have with my sex life is totally normal, right?”

 It all started three months ago when the two of them decided—without even talking to me about it—that I needed to get laid.
 They’ve made it their sole mission in life to set me up on as many blind dates as they possibly could.